ochoaap/reading-notes/README.md

+# Reading Notes
+**Things I learned**
+- Invest in a mac
+- I learned new commands for the terminal
+- whoami, cd, rm, sudo, mkdir, ls,

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ochoaap/reading-notes/edit/master/README.md) to maintain and preview the content for your website in Markdown files.